Tag Archives: 2016

 The acrimonious split with original drummer Bun E. Carlos in 2010 was a disappointingly sour turn of events in the 27-year saga of Cheap Trick.
 But on 2016’s Bang Zoom Crazy… Hello, their first release without him, his absence isn’t felt too keenly.
 The album rocks and pops with a warm, vintage sound and Robin Zander’s wonderful voice seems impervious to the passage of time.
 But the chemistry is undeniably altered.
 Their old biting quirkiness is missing and this is fairly slick stuff, like a souped-up version of the poppier Lap Of Luxury/Busted era, with by-the-numbers lyrics and happy strumming in place of decent riffs.
 That said, it’s a fun album with a perky spirit and, although the ideas gradually dry up as the album progresses, there are a few songs that fans will enjoy: driving opener Heart On The Line, the sparkling No Direction Home, glammy stomper Blood Red Lips and jangly ballad Sing My Blues Away.
 But the album’s saving grace, and the song that keeps me coming back for more, is the ghostly When I Wake Up Tomorrow.
 Overall, it’s not destined to go down in history as a classic, but its definitely one of their more enjoyable modern releases.
 And the band do sound like they’re having a good time.
 They don’t seem to miss Bun E., and this is solid enough that you probably won’t either.
 But he must have been the guy coming up with the album titles because Bang Zoom Crazy… Hello?

-Anthrax – For All Kings (Review)
+Anthrax – For All Kings (Album Review)

 Some albums are so OK you have to buy them twice.